 You might feel guilty about blaming your mother or saying that her actions were hurtful.
 Of course, you know that your mother acted out of good intentions and love, and sacrificed so much for you.
 It is possible both to appreciate everything your mother has done for you and to act as your own person, separate from your mother.
 While it may be very difficult, it may help to discuss with your mother how these experiences have impacted you.
 And, how you can set boundaries between the two of you.
 It may take time, but ensuring that there is independence in your relationship can keep resentment from developing.
 Plus, improving your relationship can ensure that the two of you are able to enjoy your time together moving forward.

 Finding a therapist who understands the particular struggles of the Asian American experience can feel difficult.
 But, you can get help from an Asian Therapist in Los Angeles and beyond, here.
-To get started with our Los Angeles-based therapy practice, follow the steps below:
+To get started with our Los Angeles and New York City-based therapy practice, follow the steps below:

 Other Therapy Services at Yellow Chair Collective

-The skilled therapists at our Los Angeles-based counseling center are ready to meet you.
+The skilled therapists at our Los Angeles and New York City-based counseling center are ready to meet you.
 Not only do we specialize in therapy for Asian women, but also in Adult ADHD therapy.
 Further, we provide expert EMDR for trauma therapy and PTSD treatment.
 If you are looking to improve your romantic relationship, we offer couples therapy.
 Likewise, if you are working on yourself, we offer individual therapy, burnout treatment and work stress management, and HSP treatment and therapy for empaths.
 We also have experience working with teens as well as mothers for postpartum therapy.
 Please reach out to us at Yellow Chair Collective for any questions you may have about our in-person or online therapy services in California and New York.

 - The Joy Luck Club, by Amy Tan